JanneMattila/azure-virtual-wan-with-secured-virtual-hub-demo/README.md

 #### Spoke002

-- All traffic is routed to firewall
+- All traffic is routed to firewall using routing intent
-- Internet access via firewall
-  - `github.com`
 - VNet accesses
   - Full access to spoke001
   - No access to spoke003